 Contact Los Angeles, CA Plastic Surgeon

-Dr. Kenneth Hughes, Harvard-educated, Harvard-trained, board-certified plastic surgeon in Los Angeles, really does make himself available to his prospective, current, and former patients.
-Dr. Kenneth Hughes will respond to your inquiry below within a few hours PERSONALLY.
-Dr. Kenneth Hughes will discuss your needs and provide recommendations on procedures that will work best for you to achieve your goals.
-Dr. Kenneth Hughes will also respond to your emails or after hour calls after you have had your plastic surgery as well.
+Dr. Kenneth Hughes, Harvard-educated, Harvard-trained, board-certified plastic surgeon in Los Angeles, has treated thousands of patients from all over the world for both cosmetic or revision and reconstructive needs.
+Dr. Hughes really does make himself available to his prospective, current, and former patients morning, noon, night, weekends, and holidays.
+Dr. Kenneth Hughes offers virtual consultations through Skype during the COVID pandemic era to minimize contact among office personnel and patients alike.
+During these virtual consultations, Dr. Kenneth Hughes will discuss your needs and provide recommendations on procedures that will work best for you to achieve your goals.
+Dr. Kenneth Hughes will also respond to your emails or after hour calls AFTER you have had your plastic surgery as well.

 Office Phone: 310-275-4170